Alex Green (cricketer)

-Alex Matthew Green (born 24 February 2007) is an English cricketer who plays for Leicestershire County Cricket Club and England national under-19 cricket team.
-He is a right handed batsman and right arm fast bowler.
+Alex Matthew Green (born 24 February 2007) is an English cricketer who plays for Leicestershire County Cricket Club and England men's U19.
+He is a right handed right arm fast bowler and right handed batter.

 Career

 In 2023, he played for Young Lions.
 On 8 August 2024, he made his List A debut against Yorkshire in the 2024 One-Day Cup.
 He took two wickets (2/65) on his List A debut.
 He signed a professional contract with Leicestershire in September 2024.
 In the same month he was selected to England national under-19 cricket team for the ODI Tri-Series against Scotland Men U19s and Ireland Men U19s.
 He took five-wicket haul (5/50) against Scotland under-19 team in that tournament.
 He made his first-class debut for Leicestershire against Derbyshire in the 2024 County Championship on 26 September 2024.